How To Use Prodigy to Improve Your Child's Math SkillsAll Posts

 Goals challenge your child to complete a certain number of questions correctly in a row.
 This encourages them to practice and master skills that align with lesson content, assignments or curriculum goals.

-Visit the Prodigy website and click Login in the top-right corner.
+Visit the Prodigy website and click Log In.

 Then, select the child you’d like to set a Goal for.

 Here you’ll see your Dashboard, where you can send Goals, give Rewards and track your child’s progress at a glance.
 To send a Goal, just select Set a new Goal and choose the number of questions you’d like your child to complete.